yuchiki/atcoderHelper/docs/working/milestones.md

 # Milestones

+# done

+# v0.1

+- It can test testcases
+  - `ach test`
+- It can create a contest directory with a hard-coded contest template.
+   - `ach create --defaulte-template foo`
+- It can intialize each task according to the setting of the given config file.

 # v0.0

 - autorelease by tagging
 - documented in Japanese

-# v0.1
+# not yet

-- it can test testcases
-  - `ach test`

 # v0.2

-- it can create a contest directory with specified contest templates
+- It can create a contest directory with specified contest templates
   - `ach contest create -t foo.yaml <name>`
   - `ach contest create ---default-contest <name>`
+- It has an integration test running on a container.

 # v0.3